Filter feeder: Sponges

 Sponges have no true circulatory system; instead, they create a water current which is used for circulation.
 Dissolved gases are brought to cells and enter the cells via simple diffusion.
 Metabolic wastes are also transferred to the water through diffusion.
 Sponges pump remarkable amounts of water.
 Leuconia, for example, is a small leuconoid sponge about 10 cm tall and 1 cm in diameter.
 It is estimated that water enters through more than 80,000 incurrent canals at a speed of 6 cm per minute.
 However, because Leuconia has more than 2 million flagellated chambers whose combined diameter is much greater than that of the canals, water flow through chambers slows to 3.6 cm per hour.
 Such a flow rate allows easy food capture by the collar cells.
 Water is expelled through a single osculum at a velocity of about 8.5 cm/second: a jet force capable of carrying waste products some distance away from the sponge.

 Cnidarians

 The moon jellyfish has a grid of fibres which are slowly pulled through the water.
 The motion is so slow that copepods cannot sense it and do not react with an escape response.

 Other filter-feeding cnidarians include sea pens, sea fans, plumose anemones, and Xenia.

 Tunicates

-Tunicates, such as ascidians, salps and sea squirts, are chordates which form a sister group to the vertebrates.
+Tunicates, such as ascidians, salps and larvaceans, are chordates which form a sister group to the vertebrates.
 Nearly all tunicates are suspension feeders, capturing planktonic particles by filtering sea water through their bodies.
 Water is drawn into the body through the inhalant buccal siphon by the action of cilia lining the gill slits.
 The filtered water is then expelled through a separate exhalant siphon.
 To obtain enough food, a typical tunicate needs to process about one body-volume of water per second.